Lotame/DataStream_Cookbook/Recipes/Load_Files_Into_Athena/README.md

 ## Step 2: Get AWS Athena access and define the table structures

-Here I'm assuming you've used "," as the delimiter for the data stream sample data, and use a special charactor \001 as the mapping delimiter, as specified in earlier recipes.
+Here I'm assuming you've used:
+* `,` as the delimiter for the data stream sample data
+* the special charactor `\001` as the mapping delimiter

+...as specified in earlier recipes.
 If you've used other delimiters, you will need to alter these table definitions accordingly.

 ```odpsql
 -- Assume you have copied all the data to s3 bucket correctly